 GDP growth sustained

-The steady progress of the domestic economic development is conducive to the start-up development of the company as a start-up.
+The steady progress of the domestic economic development is conducive to the development of the start-up company.
 In the face of multiple tests such as the complex and severe international environment and the spread of the domestic epidemic, the national economy has continued to recover and develop, reform, opening up and innovation have been deepened, new steps have been taken to build a new development pattern, and new results have been achieved in high-quality development, achieving a good start of the "14th Five-Year Plan".
-According to data from the National Bureau of Statistics, China's GDP in 2021 increased by 8.1% over the previous year, and the economic growth rate ranked first among the world's major economies; The total economic volume reached 114.4 trillion yuan, exceeding 110 trillion yuan, and the average annual exchange rate reached 17.7 trillion US dollars, ranking second in the world, accounting for more than 18% of the global economy 。 At the moment when opportunities and challenges coexist, SleepOnTime insists on developing its core competitiveness, strives to seize the opportunity of market economic recovery, strives to become bigger and stronger, and becomes a leader in the field of sleep duration supervision1-3 within 引领years者.
+According to data from the National Bureau of Statistics, China's GDP in 2021 increased by 8.1% over the previous year, and the economic growth rate ranked first among the world's major economies; The total economic volume reached 114.4 trillion yuan, exceeding 110 trillion yuan, and the average annual exchange rate reached 17.7 trillion US dollars, ranking second in the world, accounting for more than 18% of the global economy 。 At the moment when opportunities and challenges coexist, SleepOnTime insists on developing its core competitiveness, strives to seize the opportunity of market economic recovery, strives to become bigger and stronger, and becomes a leader in the field of sleep duration supervision within 3-5 years.

+Figure 2-1 GDP statistics for the third quarter of 2018-2022

 (1) Internet business revenue continued to grow

 Under the economic situation of continuous growth of Internet business, the company can take advantage of the momentum and develop rapidly.
 According to data from the Ministry of Industry and Information Technology, Internet business revenue maintained a rapid growth trend in 2021, and China's Internet and related service enterprises above designated size completed business income of 1.55 trillion yuan, a year-on-year increase of 21.2%, and the growth rate was 8.7% faster than the previous year percentage points, the two-year average growth rate is 16.8%.
 Among them, the revenue of platform services has grown rapidly, and the operation of platforms such as life services has been active.
 In 2021, the platform service revenue will be 576.7 billion yuan, a year-on-year increase of 32.8%; It accounted for 37.2% of Internet business revenue, an increase of 3.8 percentage points year-on-year.
 The business revenue of life service platform enterprises reversed the decline of the previous year and achieved rapid growth.
 The growth of the life service platform business indicates the increase in consumers' demand for life platforms in the future, and SleepOnTime can provide consumers with personalized life services to meet users' needs for life services.